iluvadev/ConsoleProgressBar/README.md

 ## Install
-All the code of the ProjectBar is included in only one file: [`ProgressBar.cs`](ConsoleProgressBar/ProgressBar.cs)
+All the code of the ProgressBar is included in only one file: [`ProgressBar.cs`](ConsoleProgressBar/ProgressBar.cs)

 You can download this file and use it in your own projects.
 Simple, without dependencies.